boazsegev/facil.io/docs/_SOURCE/0.8.x/fio.md

 ---
 # {{{title}}}

-The core library types and functions can be found in the header `fio.h`.
+The core library types and functions can be found in the headers `fio-stl.h` and `fio.h`.

-The header is well documented and very long, and as a result, so is this documentation.
+The headers should be well documented and very long, and as a result, so is this documentation.

-The header can be included more than once to produce multiple types of Hash Maps or data Sets.
-As well as to include some of it's optional features such as the binary String helpers and the linked list types.
+The `fio-stl.h` header can be included more than once to produce multiple types of Hash Maps, Arrays, etc', as [detailed here](./fio-stl).

 ## Connection (Protocol) Management